 Let’s now have a look at each one of them.

 They have a flat head with a slightly beveled edge.
 An example of these pellets includes the Crosman.177 Cal.7.4 Grain Wadcutter – one of the best pellets for .177 air rifle.
-These pellets are designed for low velocities; traditionally they were used for close ranges.
+These pellets are designed for low velocities; traditionally they were used for close range.

 These pellets are suitable for shooting competitions because they make a nice hole in the target for accurate scoring.
 They are also built for laser-accuracy at lower FPS.
 It is worth noting that targets are not all that they are good for.